Asphodelus aestivus Brot.

 How to Grow and Care

 Grow Asphodels in moderately fertile, well-drained soil in full sun.
-Does not tolerate heavy, poorly-drained soil.
+They do not tolerate heavy, poorly-drained soil.
 Irrigate occasionally to very little in coastal gardens.
-Considered hardy to USDA zone 6.
-It tolerates temperature down to 14ºF (-10ºC).
+They are considered hardy to USDA zone 6, tolerate temperature down to 14ºF (-10ºC).
 Great as a border or accent plant.

 Propagate Asphodels by seed, sown in pots in a cold frame in spring or propagate by division after flowering.
-Although you can cut back flower stems after flowering the seedheads are attractive so can be left… – See more at: How to Grow and Care for Asphodels
+Although you can cut back flower stems after flowering, the seed heads are attractive so that they can be left.
+See more at How to Grow and Care for Asphodels.

 - Back to genus Asphodelus